frictionlessdata/datapackage/content/docs/recipes/relationship-between-fields.md

 <table>
   <tr>
     <th>Authors</th>
-    <td>Philippe Thomy, Peter Desmet</td>
+    <td>Philippe Thomy</td>
   </tr>
 </table>

-The structure of tabular datasets is simple: a set of Fields grouped in a table.
+The structure of tabular datasets is simple: a set of fields grouped in a table.

-However, the data present is often complex and reflects an interdependence between Fields (see explanations in the Internet-Draft [NTV tabular format (NTV-TAB)](https://www.ietf.org/archive/id/draft-thomy-ntv-tab-00.html#section-2)).
+However, the data present is often complex and reflects an interdependence between fields (see explanations in the Internet-Draft [NTV tabular format (NTV-TAB)](https://www.ietf.org/archive/id/draft-thomy-ntv-tab-00.html#section-2)).

 Let's take the example of the following dataset: